1 Well-formed formulas

 Remarks.

-• Here I am using Haskell syntax, to distinguish between infix notation such as \(F \Rightarrow F'\) and prefix notation such as \((\Rightarrow) (F, F')\).
+• Here we have used Haskell syntax to distinguish between infix notation such as \(F \Rightarrow F'\) and prefix notation such as \((\Rightarrow) (F, F')\).
 This is just for convenience, but it also helps us realize that we need to use a different piece of notation for each syntax.

 • During the lecture, we also discussed informally the tree representation of a well-formed formula, as well as associativity rules for the binary constructors: by convention, \(F \Rightarrow F' \Rightarrow F''\) is parsed as \(F \Rightarrow (F' \Rightarrow F'')\), and is thus a well-formed formula, different from \((F \Rightarrow F') \Rightarrow F''\).